PolyMTL-P4/efsm-examples/README.md

 Then the constructor of the p4class can be called with parameters, and it generates specific code.

 The goal of the p4class is to factorize code in a P4 program, because a P4 program is often made of very repetitive parts.

+That was more of an exercise to start tinkering with the p4c compiler, so it is not very very useful and mature, and we focus on the second part:

 ### efsm